ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Rotational Motion and Astrophysics/Torque and Moment of Inertia.md

 > [!summary]
 > In the absence of external [[School/S6/Physics/Rotational Motion and Astrophysics/Torque and Moment of Inertia#Torque\|torques]], the **total [[School/S6/Physics/Rotational Motion and Astrophysics/Torque and Moment of Inertia#Angular Momentum\|angular momentum]]** of a system **remains constant**.

-In practice, this means that if the [[School/S6/Physics/Rotational Motion and Astrophysics/Torque and Moment of Inertia#Moment of Inertia\|moment of inertia]] of a rotating object decreases (e.g. by a mass being pulled closer to the centre), the [[School/S6/Physics/Rotational Motion and Astrophysics/Rotational Motion#Angular Velocity\|angular velocity]] must increase to keep $\large \color{mediumpurple} L$ constant, and vice versa.
+In practice, this means that if the [[School/S6/Physics/Rotational Motion and Astrophysics/Torque and Moment of Inertia#Moment of Inertia\|moment of inertia]] of a rotating object decreases (e.g. by a mass being pulled closer to the centre), the [[School/S6/Physics/Rotational Motion and Astrophysics/Rotational Motion#Angular Velocity\|angular velocity]] must increase to keep $\large \color{violet} L$ constant, and vice versa.

 ## Rotational Kinetic Energy
 Just as a linearly moving mass has kinetic energy, a rotating mass has kinetic energy as well - it just revolves around a point instead of travelling in a straight line.
 Using the formula we already know for kinetic energy, $\large E_k = \frac{1}{2}mv^2$, we can substitute the variables for their rotational counterparts to get the following formula: